 Keep the overheads low

-My absolute top tip is to keep your overheads low.
-Consider every potential new outgoing and ask yourself whether you really need it.
-Nine times out of 10 you don't.
-So avoid all unnecessary expenses wherever possible.
+My absolute top tip is to keep your costs low.
+Consider every potential new outgoing and ask yourself whether you need it.
+Nine times out of 10, you don't, so avoid all unnecessary expenses wherever possible.

 No, you don't need a fancy car to impress clients.
 And no, you don't need to buy more business cards if networking isn't your thing.
 Keep those outgoings as low as possible.
 It will take the pressure off and ensure you don't have to work as hard to cover your costs.